divisionind/ytviewbot/README.md

 5. To install, complete steps 1 & 2 and run `sudo ./install`
 6. You may now use the command `ytviewbot` anywhere.

+### Using Windows?
+No sweat.
+You can run Linux on Windows.
+Just look up how to install the Windows Subsystem for Linux (WSL).

 ## Support
 If you like the project, please share the wealth.
 I'm poor.
 I need money.
 Pls help.